 Nebraska Talcum Powder Lawsuit Attorney

 If you or a loved one is suffering from ovarian cancer and believe talc-based powder has something to do with it, please contact an Omaha product liability lawyer at Bottlinger Law L.L.C. right away.
-We offer free consultations and work on a contingency fee basis, so feel free to talk to us.
-Call (402) 505-8234.
+We offer free consultations and work on a contingency fee basis, so feel free to call us at (402) 505-8234.

 Talc is made up of tiny, microscopic "platelets" that slide against each other.
 This creates a smooth, silky sensation on human skin.
 It is also water repellant and "inert," which means it causes no chemical reactions.